prisma/accelerate-nextjs-starter/README.md

 ![Demo](./demo.gif)

 Welcome to the Accelerate Next.js Starter Project!
-This project showcases how to integrate Prisma with Accelerate in a Next.js application.
+This project showcases how to integrate Prisma ORM with Prisma Accelerate in a Next.js application.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fprisma%2Faccelerate-nextjs-starter&env=DATABASE_URL,DIRECT_URL,NEXT_PUBLIC_URL)